neon-iot/iotfundamentals/README.md

 # Fundamentals of Internet of Things
 ## About this course
 This course introduces professionals, scientists and undergraduate students the main concepts behind the Internet of Things.
+A bottom-up approach is mainly used to

 ## Main topics
 * Use cases and applications of IoT technology